-If you choose to pay by credit card, you can pay your plan premium online at www.cnchealthplan.com.
+You can choose to pay by credit card, you can pay your plan penalty online at www.cnchealthplan.com.
 Payment is due by the 1st day of each month.
 Any payment received after the 5th of the month will be reflected on your next statement.
 To learn more about paying online by credit card you may contact your Customer Experience Team (phone numbers are printed on the back cover of this booklet).

-Option 4: Having your plan premium taken out of your monthly Social Security check
+Option 4: Having your Part D late enrollment penalty taken out of your monthly Social Security check

-You can have the plan premium taken out of your monthly Social Security check.
-Contact your Customer Experience Team for more information on how to pay your plan premium this way.
+You can have the late enrollment penalty taken out of your monthly Social Security check.
+Contact your Customer Experience Team for more information on how to pay your plan penalty this way.
 We will be happy to help you set this up.
-(Phone numbers for your Customer Experience Team are printed on the back cover of this booklet.).
+(Phone numbers for your Customer Experience Team are printed on the back cover of this booklet.) this way.

-Changing the way you pay your plan premium If you decide to change the option by which you pay your plan premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change your payment method, call your Customer Experience Team (phone numbers are printed on the back cover of this booklet) for more information on how to change your premium payment options.
+Changing the way you pay your Part D late enrollment penalty.
+If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
+To change your payment method, call your Customer Experience Team (phone numbers are printed on the back cover of this booklet).

-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your Part D late enrollment penalty

-Your plan premium is due in our office by the 1st day of the month.
-If we have not received your payment by the 15th day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your plan premium within 90 days.
-If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage
+Your Part D late enrollment penalty is due in our office by the 1st day of the month.
+If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the 1st day of the month.
+If we have not received your payment by the 5th day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within (3) calendar months.
+If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your premium on time, please contact your Customer Experience Team to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact your Customer Experience Team to see if we can direct you to programs that will help with your costs.

-If we end your membership because you did not pay your plan premium, you will have health coverage under Original Medicare.
+If we end your membership because you did not pay your Part D late enrollment penalty, if owed, you will have health coverage under Original Medicare.
 In addition, you may not be able to receive Part D coverage until the following year if you enroll in a new plan during the annual enrollment period.
 (If you go without creditable drug coverage for more than 63 days, you may have to pay a Part D late enrollment penalty for as long as you have Part D coverage.)

-At the time we end your membership, you may still owe us for the premiums you have not paid.
-We have the right to pursue collection of the premiums you owe.
+At the time we end your membership, you may still owe us for the penalty you have not paid.
+We have the right to pursue collection of the amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.